shellrow/cross-socket/README.md

 ## Feature flags
 The following feature flags can be used to enable/disable specific features.
 #### `--feature setup` (for Windows users)
 **For Windows**.
-This feature allows you to easy check/setup npcap dependencies.
+This feature allows you to easy check/setup dependencies.